Our perspective

 10

-On Failure: 5 Whys Analysis
+On failure: the 5 Whys

 When CI or Deployment fails, perform root cause analysis before retrying: